TheProfitTable/freddiemacdata/README.md

 #### Scope

-The scope of this repo is to convert the Freddi Mac data to the standard format used by The Profit Table for loan analysis in all of our packages.
+The scope of this repo is to convert the Freddie Mac data to the standard format used by The Profit Table for loan analysis in all of our packages.
 Please see [this repo](https://github.com/TheProfitTable/masterlibrary/blob/master) for the data dictionary.
 You can also acces our style guide and on boarding information there.

+The main output of the script is a data frame (df) used for analysis using the [loanportr](https://github.com/TheProfitTable/loanportr) package.
+We are currently reading in the Freddie Mac sample data from 2012 onwards as this results in a data frame of an easily manageable size.

+#### Improvements and Work To Be Done

+* Fix data issue whereby loan performance history stops prematurely (no more rows for that contract past a certain date).
+* Create a very small sample set to accompany the [loanportr](https://github.com/TheProfitTable/loanportr) package as lazy data.

+NOTE: issues for the above still to be logged.